joostkremers/pandoc-mode/docs/index.md

 `@@`-directives were added to `pandoc-mode` in order to extend Pandoc’s Markdown syntax.
-Pandoc has long since added support for filters, however, which have the same goal but with two advantages compared to `@@`-directives.
-Because filters modify the internal document structure, they are much more powerful than `@@`-directives, which can basically only add text.
-And because they are part of Pandoc, they can be used without Emacs.
+Pandoc has long since added support for filters, however, which have the same goal but with two advantages compared to `@@`-directives: firstly, because filters modify the internal document structure, they are much more powerful than `@@`-directives, which can basically only add text.
+And secondly, because they are part of Pandoc, they can be used without Emacs.

 To replace `@@`-directives, you will need to create filters for the directives that you used.
 Pandoc supports two types of filters: [JSON filters](https://pandoc.org/filters.html) and [Lua filters](https://pandoc.org/lua-filters.html).
-Lua filters are supported by Pandoc natively, i.e., they run as part of the Pandoc process itself and are therefore usually faster.
+Lua filters are supported by Pandoc natively, i.e., they run as part of the Pandoc process itself and are therefore faster.
 JSON filters fork out to some other programming language, which makes them slower but if you are not familiar with Lua, they may be easier to write.